DaveBackus/Data_Bootcamp/README.md

 ---
 ###SQL Bootcamp

-Professors David Backus and Glenn Okun proudly present the 2015 NYU Stern School of Business SQL Bootcamp.
+Professors David Backus and Glenn Okun proudly present the 2015 *NYU Stern School of Business SQL Bootcamp*.
 This five-session non-credit program will be taught by Sarah Beckett-Hile.
 It follows a popular
 [Python course](https://nyusterneconomics.wordpress.com/2014/10/27/business-students-learn-to-code/) run last fall.

 **Sessions.** Class sessions will be held on Fridays in KMC 5-90, 2pm to 5pm, starting March 27 and running (prospectively) through April 24.